JanAdell/Project-2-Research-Ai-RPG-Design/README.md

 * **Traits**

-A concept mainly popularized by The Sims, this is based on having various Non-Adaptative patterns of behaviour in an entity (sometimes placed randomly) in order to create a form of Non-Adaptative AI which feels more random and natural, also allowing for the creation of characters with more defined personalities.
+A concept mainly popularized by The Sims, this is based on having various Non-Adaptive patterns of behaviour in an entity (sometimes placed randomly) in order to create a form of Non-Adaptive AI which feels more random and natural, also allowing for the creation of characters with more defined personalities.

 ![](https://github.com/JanAdell/Project-2-Research-Ai-RPG-Design/blob/master/Research%20References/Website/sims.gif?raw=true)
 > Sims Medieval, a game which took the Sims 3 system and made it an RPG

-* **Adaptative AI**
+* **Adaptive AI**

 A type of AI which learns through data in order to optimize and adapt itself.
 Nowadays it's mainly used in MMORPG games in order to teach NPCs certain player-related actions which are hard to define by the developers inside an AI system.